MackRoe/BackwardsPoetry/README.md

 with line numbers.
 Prints a new poem made from random lines of the poem.

 _Why?_
-This is an assignment from CS1.1v2 that demonstrates skill with syntax, logic, classes and list manipulation.
+-This is an assignment from CS1.1v2 that demonstrates skill with syntax, logic, classes and list manipulation.

 _How to Run_
-* Requires Python 3 *
+- Requires Python 3
-Copy the files to your machine, then within the Terminal, navigate to it's directory and enter: python3 app.py
+-Copy the files to your machine, then within the Terminal, navigate to it's directory and enter: python3 app.py